Neven (given name)

+A stumbling stone memorial for a person named Neven Kirac in Zagreb, Croatia.

-Neven (Cyrillic script: Невен) is a Slavic masculine given name, meaning Calendula officinalis in the Serbo-Croatian language.
+Neven is a Slavic masculine given name, meaning Calendula officinalis in the Serbo-Croatian language.
 It is the masculine form of the feminine Slavic name, Nevena.

 Popularity

 Neven is the 699th most popular masculine name and 1387th most popular name overall in Slovenia as of 2025.
 It reached the height of its popularity in the 1980s and fell quickly afterwards, but has since leveled off.